Code-4-Community/learning-resources/docs/lesson-plans/week-1.md

 'Ultimate' edition.
 Since you're a student, you aren't limited to the 30-day trial that would otherwise be applied.

-Once you've downloaded an installed it (you'll probably need to create an account with your student email), open it so that the welcome page shows up.
+Once you've downloaded and installed it (you'll probably need to create an account with your student email), open it so that the welcome page shows up.

 >Note: some people prefer to use text editors like [Microsoft's VSCode](https://code.visualstudio.com/) or